1-12: Multiple Conditions

 4.3 More than 2 conditions

-You can also use the OR operator to string together multiple conditional statements.
+You can also use the OR operator to put multiple conditions in a conditional statements.

 We will use the new column in our data, called noonCondMessy in which the weather conditions are not consistently spelled – as often happens when people are manually inputting data: